wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-vms-containers.md

 It's pretty cool.

-[Windows Server Containers](https://msdn.microsoft.com/virtualization/windowscontainers/about/about_overview) provide the same advantages as Linux containers for applications that run on Windows.
-Windows Server Containers support the docker image format and the docker API.
-As a result, an application using Windows Server Containers can be developed, published, retrieved, and deployed using similar commands to those on Mac and Linux.
-That's in addition to having [new docker support in Microsoft Visual Studio](https://visualstudiogallery.msdn.microsoft.com/6f638067-027d-4817-bcc7-aa94163338f0).
-The larger [container ecosystem](https://msdn.microsoft.com/virtualization/windowscontainers/about/container_ecosystem) will give everyone tools to do the work they need to do with containers.
+Windows Containers provide the same advantages as Linux containers, however for applications that run on Windows.
+Windows Containers support the Docker image format and Docker API, however can also be managed using PowerShell.
+Two container runtimes are available with Windows Containers, Windows Server Containers and Hyper-V Containers.
+Hyper-V Containers provide an additional layer of isolation by hosting each container in a super optimized virtual machine.
+To learn more about Windows Containers see [About Windows Containers]( https://msdn.microsoft.com/virtualization/windowscontainers/about/about_overview).
+To try Windows Containers in Azure, see the [Windows Container Azure Quick Start]( https://msdn.microsoft.com/virtualization/windowscontainers/quick_start/azure_setup).

 That's pretty cool, too.